 There is at least four options to make an element invisible:

-2. setting the elements display CSS property to none, or
+- setting the elements display CSS property to

-3. setting the elements visibility CSS property to hidden or collapsed, or
+, or - setting the elements visibility CSS property to

-4. making an element fully transparent by setting the elements opacity CSS property to 0.
+, or - making an element fully transparent by setting the elements opacity CSS property to

 I recommend you to use the fourth option, setting the elements opacity because of these reasons:

-• Animation libraries like VelocityJS or d3js may have to set the display property to block in order to work properly.
-Therefore it’s advisable to not use this property.
+in order to work properly.
+Therefore it’s advisable to not use this property. - The

-• The opacity property doesn’t have any effect on the flow layout, it’s effect is purely visual and not structural.
+property doesn’t have any effect on the flow layout, it’s effect is purely visual and not structural. - The

 .overlay {